Operation Neptune: the Allied Armada

-British landing craft (LCT) in front of the Normandy coast
+British landing craft (LCT) in front of the Normandy coast.

 Photo: US National Archives

-General presentation of the allied armada (page 1/2)
+General presentation of the Allied Armada (page 1/2)

-Operation Neptune – Normandy landings
+Operation Neptune – Normandy Landing

-Preparations for operation Neptune
+Preparations for Operation Neptune

-|Part of the allied armada in one of the ports of England.
+|Part of the Allied Armada in one of the ports of England.
 Photo: IWM|

 |The embarkation of American soldiers on Allied transport ships.
 Photo: US National Archives|

 Composition of the Allied Armada in Normandy

-|A “Landing Craft Tanks” carrying tanks and men heading offshore.
+|A “Landing Craft Tanks” carrying tanks and men goes out to sea.
 Photo: US National Archives|

-|On the deck of this transport ship, Allied soldiers are entertained during the Channel crossing.
-Photo: US National Archives|A LCA (Landing Craft Assault) model, a craft used for the disembarkation of about 30 soldiers.|
+|On the deck of this transport ship, Allied soldiers enjoy themselves during the crossing.
+Photo: US National Archives|

+|A model of LCA (for Landing Craft Assault), a machine used for the landing of about 30 soldiers.
+Photo: DR|

-|A Landing Craft Flak (LCF) in charge of the protection of convoys.
+|A LCF responsible for the protection of convoys.
 Photo: IWM|

-Crossing the Channel
+The crossing of the Channel

-|One of the British convoys crosses the English Channel.
+|One of the British convoys crosses the Channel.
 Photo: IWM|